 Recently, I have been riding a friend’s extremely girthy horse – he gets upset and tries to bite when his girth is tightened.
 The gelding has always been this way, but it was noticed as he began working again after time off.

 After just three easy rides, I noticed that the gelding had developed girth galls behind his armpit.
-Due to the time off it had not previously been visible, but now the swelling was significant and the horse was in definite discomfort.
+Due to the time off, it had not previously been visible, but now the swelling was significant, and the horse was in definite discomfort.

 To address the symptoms, I treated the sore girth area for approximately 5 minutes per side (both sides had swelling).
-After just one treatment, the swelling was gone and the horse was significantly happier.
+After just one treatment, the swelling was gone, and the horse was significantly happier.

 Light and other therapies are highly beneficial to help heal injuries and make your horse more comfortable.
-However, be sure to also determine the reason for the issue so that, if possible, it can be avoided in the future.

 by Matrix Therapy Products, August 2012